Lists of electoral districts by country and territory

 Electoral districts go by different names depending on the country and the office being elected.
+Some countries use single-member districts and some use multi-member districts.

+The United Kingdom uses single-member constituencies.
+Most of the rest of the Commonwealth of Nations also use constituencies as electoral divisions.

 Argentina

 The 257 members of the Chamber of Deputies are elected by proportional representation in 24 multi-member constituencies based on the provinces (plus the Autonomous city of Buenos Aires).
 Each one has a minimum of 5 seats and a maximum of 70.

 For the 72 members of the Senate, each province (plus the City of Buenos Aires) has a fixed number of three senators.

 Armenia

 Beginning with the 2017 parliamentary election, the Armenian National Assembly elects members by proportional representation.
 Half the seats are filled from closed national party lists.
 The other half are chosen from 13 electoral districts allowing open list voter choice.
 As seat distribution is calculated at the national level, each electoral district is not guaranteed to return a specific number of seats.
 Each marz is coterminous with an electoral district with the exceptions of Vayots Dzor and Syunik (which are merged into one) and the Yerevan capital region, which is divided into 4 electoral districts.